molovol/MoloVol/README.md

 ### MoloVol Web

 Instead of using the desktop front-end, you can also use a web interface.
 MoloVol server provides a REST-API with a web front-end wrapping the molovol CLI interface.
-To launch naviate to the directory `webserver` and run `flask run`.
+To launch, first change the FLASK_APP environment variable by executing the command `export FLASK_APP=./webserver/app.py` from the project's root directory.
+Then execute `flask run`.
-For hosting it on a web server check out the next section.
+For hosting on a web server check out the next section.

 ### Containerized application